STAMP-project/ozepy/README.md

 # consolas
 Z3 front-end on object-oriented systems - an Alloy-like modeller, but on an SMT solver!
-Woring with Z3-4.5.0 and above
+Working with Z3-4.5.0 and above

 # Meta-model definition